With its fully integrated solution for MySQL / MariaDB / Percona Server, Tungsten Clustering allows fine control of replica data sources.

 - Have a datasource that is more likely to be selected in case of switch or failover.

 That's the “Standby Datasource”.
 By preventing read traffic, you dedicate computing and networking power to replication, keeping latency as low as possible.

 A similar simple command to make that happen:

 /alpha > datasource host3 set standby

-The connectors will exclude a standby node from their lists of slaves to send traffic to, so it can remain the most up-to-date slave and more likely to be selected for failover and switch.
+The connectors will exclude a standby node from their lists of replicas to send traffic to, so it can remain the most up-to-date datasource and more likely to be selected for failover and switch.